Biography of William Blake

-1789: (13th April) William Blake and Catherine sign a declaration that they believe in the religious doctrines of Emanuel Swedenborg however he never actually joins the church and later goes on to attack its views in “The Marriage of Heaven and Hell.”
+1789: William Blake and Catherine sign a declaration on 13th April that they believe in the religious doctrines of Emanuel Swedenborg however he never actually joins the church and later goes on to attack its views in “The Marriage of Heaven and Hell.”
 Publishes the “Songs of Innocence.”

 1790: Blake moves to 13 Hercules Buildings, Lambeth.

 1791: The first part of his “The French Revolution” is printed for Johnson but the whole project is quickly abandoned due to the political climate.
 Completes engravings for Mary Wollstonecraft’s book “Original Stories from Real Life.

 1792: Death of William Blake’s mother.

 1793: His prospectus of engravings and illuminated books for sale is published on 10th October.

 1795: William Blake designs and produces his first large colour prints.
 Commissioned to illustrate Edward Young’s “Night Thoughts”.

 1796: He illustrates George Cumberland’s “Thoughts on Outline”.

 1797: Blake was commissioned by Flaxman to illustrate Thomas Gray’s “Poems” for his wife.

 1799: First work for Thomas Butts who was to become his most frequent and crucial patrons.

 1800: He moves to a cottage at Felpham, near Bognor Regis in West Sussex on 18th September.

 1803: William Blake throws a soldier, called John Scholfield, out of his garden and is reported to have cursed the name of King George the Third and is arrested for sedition.

 1804: In January William Blake is acquitted at the sedition trial in Chichester which is held in the Guildhall.
 He decides to move back to London afterwards and takes up residence at 17 South Molton Street, near Oxford Street.

 1807: Portrait of William Blake by Thomas Phillips is exhibited at the Royal Academy.

 1808: Produces illustrations to Milton’s “Paradise Lost”.
 Completes “A Vision of the Last Judgment” for a commission by the Countess of Egremont.